robert-laws/rails-review-nested-forms/README.md

 * Stores
 * Customers
-* Join Table - Orders
+* Join Table - Orders (See this for example of join table with additional data)